sassoftware/viya4-monitoring-kubernetes/IMAGE_INVENTORY.md

-# List of Images Deployed By Viya 4 Monitoring for Kubernetes Project
+# List of Images Deployed By SAS Viya Monitoring for Kubernetes Project

-The following images are deployed by the Viya 4 Monitoring for Kubernetes project:
+The following images are deployed by the SAS Viya Monitoring for Kubernetes project.

 ## Cluster-Level Monitoring Images